Low-Cost Privacy-Preserving Decentralized Learning: Evaluation

-The addition of noise in both \sys and Muffliato not only affects the final utility of the models, but in some cases increases the number of learning iterations required for the accuracy to converge.
-We measure this communication overhead using the total number of bytes transferred to reach $50\%$ top-1 accuracy for both \sys and Muffliato. \Cref{fig:databars} shows the communication overhead in \SI{}{\tebi\byte} for increasing noise levels.
-Performing 10 communication rounds per averaging step, Muffliato transfers $10\times$ more data compared to \sys in one training iteration.
-Additionally, being sensitive to the noise, Muffliato does not even converge to an accuracy of $50\%$ for noise levels beyond $8\sigma$ for both static and dynamic topologies.
-In contrast, \sys attains 72\% accuracy (\Cref{fig:aadvbars_nodyn}), even for a noise level of $32\sigma$, while having similar communication cost to \emph{No noise} for noise levels up to $8\sigma$. \sys, therefore provides better privacy guarantees while keeping the communication overhead in check.
+The addition of noise in both \sys{} and Muffliato does not affect only the final utility of the models.
+In some cases, this noise increases the number of learning iterations required for accuracy to converge, as the learning process must compensate for this noise, yielding more training time and communication overhead while also potentially exposing more information.
+We focus on this communication overhead and measure it using the total number of bytes transferred to reach $50\%$ top-1 accuracy for both \sys{} and Muffliato. \Cref{fig:databars} shows the communication overhead in \SI{}{\tebi\byte} for increasing noise levels on the \cifar{} dataset.
+Being sensitive to the noise level, Muffliato does not even converge to an accuracy of $50\%$ for noise levels beyond $16\sigma$. \sys{}, therefore provides better privacy guarantees while limiting the communication overhead.

-Linking~\cref{fig:databars} to~\cref{fig:linkability_tradeoff}, we can compare the communication costs under an equivalent attacker advantage.
-If we consider a noise of $32\sigma$ for \sys, and $4\sigma$ for Muffliato, Muffliato requires $10.5\times$ more communication than \sys to reach the $50\%$ accuracy bar. \dl{New paragraph to have a marketing number for communication.
-I did (communication of Muffliato at $4\sigma$)/(communication of \sys at $32\sigma$) }
+Finally, we also observe in~\cref{fig:databars} that performing 10 averaging steps has a significant overhead when considering sizeable models, especially in combination with small local datasets that require frequent communication rounds between gradient descents.
+Here, running with 10 averaging steps yields an order of magnitude more communication cost to reach similar accuracy.

-The trend is replicated in the dynamic topology experiments where \sys consistently has a lower communication overhead of privacy as opposed to Muffliato.
+All those observations are reflected in~\cref{fig:databars_movielens}, which represents a comparable plot for the \movielens dataset.
+Unlike the previous experiments, we focus here on the communication cost required to achieve a given target test loss rather than a target test accuracy, due to the nature of the \movielens task.
+The target test loss is determined by adding $25\%$ to the best unnoised test loss.